Peripherocene

 Cameron McEwan is associate professor of architecture at Northumbria University, UK.
 Cameron is an architectural theorist and educator, and director of the AE Foundation, an independent research institute for architecture and education.
 Cameron’s research focuses on the relationship between architectural typology, representation, and subjectivity to engage critical approaches to the urban/Anthropocene question.
 He employs creative practice and critical theoretical perspectives.
 His work appears in academic and independent journals and venues, including: Archnet-IJAR, arq, Architecture and Culture, Drawing On, GAM, JAE, Lo Squaderno, MONU, Cambridge Architecture Journal, the Venice International Architecture Biennale and elsewhere.
 Cameron’s editorial projects include Accounts(Pelinu, 2019); Architecture and Collective Life for Architecture and Culture (T&F/Routledge, 2020); Care and Critical Action for Lo Squaderno (2023).
 Cameron’s book Analogical City (Punctum, 2023) argues for architecture’s status as a critical project.

 Andreas Lechner is associate professor of architecture at TU Graz and founder of Studio Andreas Lechner that combines his parallel careers as architect, educator and writer.
 Andreas studied at TU Graz and after formative study stays in Los Angeles, trained as an architect living in Berlin, Tokyo and Vienna.
 Following his Ph.D. in 2009 he was a visiting researcher at the Università Iuav di Venezia and the Royal Danish Academy in Copenhagen and held lectures and visiting professorships internationally.
 He won first prize at Europan 10 and participated in the second Istanbul Design Biennial 2014 and the 15th Venice Architecture Biennale 2016.
 He completed his habilitation in 2017, and published it as award winning book, whose English version was published as Thinking Design – Blueprint for an Architecture of Typology (Park Books 2021).
-He is principal investigator in the three-year interdisciplinary research project “Counterintuitive Building Types” funded by the Austrian Research Promotion Agency, co-editor at GAM – Graz Architecture Magazine, a member of the Graz Historic Town Expert Committee, and currently Visiting Scholar at Politecnico di Milano.
+He is principal investigator in the three-year interdisciplinary research project “Counterintuitive Building Types” funded by the Austrian Research Promotion Agency, co-editor at GAM – Graz Architecture Magazine, a member of the Graz Historic Town Expert Committee, and visiting professor at Politecnico di Milano.

 Counterintuitive Typologies